Here are 5 travel tips that we have found useful on our family trips.

 If there was a way to calculate per dollar spent, how much “fun” and how many “good memories” that your child gets from a trip, I would bet that no other trip can compete with camping.
 For $45/night, some $$$ for firewood and maybe rent a canoe, that’s all you need to spend for a fun-filled trip!

-I would often asked my kids what they remember most about our vacation trips.
+I would often ask my kids what they remember most about our vacation trips.
 For whatever reason, our camping trips are the memories that are most seared into their brain.
-When I also look back to my own childhood memories, I similarly find that camping trips bring back fond memories with my parents and brother.
+When I also look back to my own childhood memories, I similarly find that camping trips bring back fond memories of my parents and brother.

 NEXUS is the best!
 I can’t stress this enough.
 We have been NEXUS members for the past 6 years, and have saved countless hours by having these cards.